tsgates/arch-wiki-markdown/wiki/Haskell_Package_Guidelines.md

      sub   2048D/A418C0FE 2012-12-26

-If you use SigLevel = Required TrustedOnly in /etc/pacman.conf for [haskell-core], then you need to do sudo pacman-key --lsign-key 4209170B to add Magnus Therning's key.
+If you use SigLevel = Required TrustedOnly in /etc/pacman.conf for [haskell-core], then you need to do the following to add Magnus Therning's key:

+     # sudo pacman-key -r 4209170B
+     # sudo pacman-key --lsign-key 4209170B

+Force a refresh of all package lists:

+     # sudo pacman -Syy

+> [haskell-happstack]

+The [haskell-happstack] repository contains packages for web development based on the Happstack framework.
+It requires [haskell-core], and includes most of the Happstack packages in HackageDB, plus Gitit and clckwrks, all their dependencies not in [haskell-core] and some other not web related packages.
+To enable the repository, add the following entry to /etc/pacman.conf:

+     [haskell-happstack]
+     Server = ftp://noaxiom.org/$repo/$arch

+Add and sign the maintainer's key:

+     # pacman-key -r B0544167
+     # pacman-key --lsign-key B0544167

+Bug reports and feature requests in GitHub.

 > [haskell-web]

-The [haskell-web] repository builds on [haskell-core], providing several more packages, especially those useful for web applications.
+The [haskell-web] repository is not maintained anymore.
+If you wish to help, please send a mail to the list or use the IRC channel.
+The repository was built on [haskell-core], providing several more packages, especially those useful for web applications.

     [haskell-web]
     Server = http://archhaskell.mynerdside.com/$repo/$arch

-Add it after [haskell-core].

 > Last resorts